 Laundry = N/A

-The total cost of my fixed expenses in August was $597.59, which was $51.03 less than July thanks to a normal phone bill.
-The total variable costs in August was $1,718.43, which was $615.90 more than July due to higher food costs (both groceries and dining out).
-In sum, the monthly vanlife expenses in August was $2,316.02.
-How does this compare with what you spend in these categories over a month?
+The total cost of my fixed vanlife expenses in August was $573.57, which was more than July because the storage company increased their fees.
+The total variable vanlife costs in August was $2,117.60, which was $496.33 more than the previous month thanks to pretty much every category.
+The total monthly vanlife expenses in August was $2,691.17, the highest to date this year.
+How does this compare with what you spend in these categories over a month, whether you’re in a van or a traditional home or apartment?
 Let me know in the comments below!

 Stay tuned to all things vanlife and travel by subscribing to the (nearly) monthly newsletter and joining the adventure on Instagram.
 Thanks for reading!